 National wildlife refuges, managed by the U.S. Fish and Wildlife Service, also have resident bird experts and dedicated wildlife viewing areas.

-Here is our 2022 calendar of bird festivals at or near refuges.
-Many are returning to normal or near-normal form for the first year after they were cancelled or turned into virtual events in 2021, due to the Covid-19 pandemic.
+Here is our 2023 calendar of bird festivals at or near refuges.
+Many festivals have resumed normal form after they were cancelled or changed to meet safety concerns tied to the Covid-19 pandemic.
 In-person events fill up fast, so consider registering ahead if you go.
-Be safe and avoid crowding.
 Some festivals charge a registration or activity fee.

 Wings of Winter

 The festival traditionally includes field trips to Tennessee National Wildlife Refuge and Cross Creeks National Wildlife Refuge.
 Take part in workshops on wildlife photography, beginning birding and journaling/poetry writing about birding.

 Festival of the Cranes